 Attendance and LCFF.
-The following table sets forth the District's estimated and budgeted A.D.A., enrollment (including percentage of students who are English language learners, from low-income families and/or foster youth (collectively, "EL/LI Students")), and targeted Base Grant per unit of A.D.A. for fiscal years 2015-16 and 2016-17, respectively.
-The A.D.A. and enrollment numbers reflected in the following table exclude special education, community day school, compulsory continuation education and charter school attendance.
+The following table sets forth the District's actual and budgeted A.D.A., enrollment (including percentage of students who are English language learners, from low-income families and/or foster youth (collectively, "EL/LI Students"), and targeted Base Grant per unit of A.D.A. for fiscal years 2013-14 through 2019-20.
+The State has reached full funding of the Base Grant in fiscal year 2018-19.
+The A.D.A. and enrollment numbers reflected in the following table include special education and exclude enrollment at any independent charter schools.

-SACRAMENTO CITY UNIFIED SCHOOL DISTRICT Average Daily Attendance, Enrollment and Targeted Base Grant Fiscal Years 2015-16 through 2016-17
+SACRAMENTO CITY UNIFIED SCHOOL DISTRICT Average Daily Attendance/Base Grant and Enrollment Fiscal Years 2013-14 through 2019-20